-The Company began prospecting for base metals in an area of New Mexico in 2017 after being introduced to the area pursuant to an agreement with Arizona Minerals Inc., a company related by virtue of certain common directors and management.
-The agreement enables the Company to explore the area and take title to any claims subject to a back-in right whereby Arizona Minerals can acquire a 60% interest in the claims on payment of two times the exploration expenditures at that time.
-The right is exercisable on the earlier of the Company expending \$2.5 million on exploration or three years.
-During the fourth quarter of 2017 the Company registered 92 unpatented mining claims in the area.
+The Company began prospecting for base metals in an area of New Mexico in 2017 after being introduced to the area pursuant to an agreement with Arizona Mining Inc. ("Arizona") and/or its wholly owned subsidiary Arizona Minerals Inc., companies previously related by virtue of certain common directors and management.
+The agreement enabled the Company to explore the area and take title to any claims subject to a back-in right whereby Arizona could acquire a 60% interest in the claims on payment of two times the exploration expenditures at that time.
+In accordance with the agreement, as a result of the change of control of Arizona on August 10, 2018, the agreement was terminated, with Titan retaining interest in the claims.